arjunchak12/Sky-130RTLDesignandSynthseis/README.md

 - In blocking statements, the order of writing the statements is really important.
 Differing orders will lead to different simulations and synthesis.
 The statements in a blocking statement are executed one after the other and is usually used only in combinational circuits.
 - In non-blocking statements, the execution takes place simultaneously within an always block.
 The order of statements do not matter and are predominantly used in sequential circuits.

+### Mismatch example in blocking assignments
+(The blocking image).

+Here, statement 1 is evaluated first, followed by statement 2.
+The old value of q0 is used for the present value of y instead of the present value of q0.
+This is undesirable in any combinational circuit and causes simulation synthesis mismatch.

+### Mismatch simulations.
+We start off by using the file ternary_operator_mux.v.
+This is a very simple way of coding a mux.
+(day4_1).
+We then synthesize this MUX using yosys.
+(day4_2).
+We now use the synthesized netlist with the testbench.
+To do this, we will need a few extram files.
+These are
+- Primitives
+- The netlist file.
+- The actual verilog file.
+The synthesized GLS output looks like this.
+(day4_3).

+As we can see, this is the example of a good_mux.
+Now, we take the example of a badly written mux, called the bad_mux.v.
+This mux is a classic case of a missing sensitivty list, which is given in an example above.
+When we simulate this, we get a simulation in which the output does not follow input i0 or i1, and holds on to the value present in i0 or i1 when select is low or high respectively.
+It basically acts as a latch.

+(day4_4).

+But, when we synthesize it perform GLS, it acts like a correct MUX.
+This is a classic case of synthesis mismatch.
+(day4_5)

+### Blocking Caveats
+The same example discussed for blocking and non-blocking assignments is used from above.
+(day4_8)
+When simulated, the circuit looks like a flip flop.
+Since the prvious value of D is used for the present value of y.
+(day4_6)
+But when synthesized and GLS waveform is observed, no latches are synthesized and proper waveforms are observed.
+(day4_7).
+Hence, blocking statements have to be used with care.